dutch-translators/Auto-Ban/README.md

 Auto Ban
 ===========

-Dutch translation of the First post on every page extension by Lucifer4o
+Dutch translation of the Auto Ban extension by Lucifer4o

 Installatie
 ===========